Have you ever wanted to crawl inside the head of one of the worlds best shapers to see what they're thinking?

 Unfortunately thats physically impossible but here is the next best thing.
 We shot off a few questions to the man behind Lost Surfboards and here is what he came back with.

 What’s your name?

 Matt Biolos Where do you live?
-San Clemente Ca.

-Where are you now?
 Enroute to Telo Island Lodge.
 Where are you from originally?

 I was born blocks from Disneyland, Orange 🍊County Ca. About 30 minutes from where I live now.
+What do you do?

+I design surfboards.
 When did you decide this is what you wanted to do?

-When I was 17.
+, 6'4" RoundUp.
+6'5" Driver, 6'6" Whiplash 1/2step and a 6'10" Whiplash StepUp.
+Starting at 40 liters.
 What was the single most successful board you ever shaped and who was it for?